 How to Add hreflang Tags With a WordPress Translation Plugin

 So far, we’ve explored two manual approaches for adding hreflang tags in WordPress.
 Both work, but in practice, they can be a hassle to implement.
-That applies particularly to complex websites with a lot of pages.
-For example, imagine trying to add hreflang tags using a sitemap for an online store with hundreds of products for sale – it would be a nightmare.
+That particularly applies to complex websites, with a lot of pages.
+For example, imagine trying to add hreflang tags using a sitemap for an online store with hundreds of products for sale—it would be a nightmare.

 For most WordPress users, there are very few scenarios where it makes sense to add hreflang tags manually.
 Instead, you can use a translation plugin such as TranslatePress that will automatically incorporate them for you.

-TranslatePress plugin will add the hreflang attribute automatically for each language that your site uses.
+The TranslatePress plugin will add the hreflang attribute automatically for each language that your site uses.